 Coatis were the most frequently photographed animal, with 59 recorded images.
-Most images of coatis (37) were recorded by Camera 1, and 14 images were recorded at Camera 3, but only three images were recorded at Camera 2.
-The images recorded at Camera 3 were similar to those recorded at Camera 2.
+Most images of coatis were recorded by Camera 1, and images were common at Camera 3, but only three images were recorded at Camera 2.
 As with the cottontail (see below), there are several sequences of two to six images of the same animal over a relatively short period of time.
 On May 2, a coati was recorded seven times over a period of 50 minutes, but the animal never presented a good view of its head (Photo 18).
 A similar sequence of two photos in the span of two minutes on May 4 provided no good head views (Photo 19).
 An image recorded less than an hour later may or may not be the same individual (Photo 20).
 Three images within two minutes on June 21 (Photo 21) are undoubtedly the same individual, but another image 20 minutes later may or may not be the same individual.
-A good, full-body profile was finally captured on July 17, 2008 (Photo 22).
+A good, full-body profile was finally captured on July 17 (Photo 22).
 This animal shows a large patch of hairless skin behind and below its left ear; the hairless patch appears to be either a recent injury or a scar.
 The hairless patch of this animal is just visible in an earlier photo taken on June 6, more than a month earlier.
 Two coatis, presumably a mother and young, are visible in several photos.
 On May 19, an adult is clearly visible at the spring (Photo 23), with a second, much smaller, animal nearly hidden in the grass.
-On August

-17, a young coati is barely visible behind an adult (Photo 24).
+On August 17, a young coati is barely visible behind an adult (Photo 24).
 Two coatis are also visible on August 19, although only the heavily striped tail of the young coati is visible (Photo 25).
 The two photographs of coatis taken by Camera 2 at Sycamore Spring show the tail of a coati very near the camera on May 2, and only a portion of the tail of a coati on December 11 (Photo 26).
-Camera 3 photographed at least four coatis (and possibly more), a light yellow coati and a chestnut-and-white coati (Photo 27), a dark brown-and-white coati (Photo 28), and what appears to be a young coati with the chestnut-and-white coati (Photo 29).
+Camera 3 photographed at least four coatis (and possibly more), a light yellow coati and a chestnut-and-white coati (Photo 27), a dark brown-and-white coati (Photo 28), and what appears to be a young coati with the chestnutand-white coati (Photo 29).
 In one photograph, a coati is seated and is either resting or grooming (Photo 30).
-Photographs on September 26 and 27 show the front legs and later the hind legs as a coati reaches up to the camera to manipulate it; on September 27, the camera fell to the ground within ten minutes after the last coati photograph was taken.
+Photographs on September 26 and 27 show the front legs and later the hind legs as a coati reaches up to the camera to manipulate it; on the 27th, the camera fell to the ground within ten minutes after the last coati photograph.

-A ringtail (Bassariscus astutus) was photographed once, by Camera 2 on October 31, 2008 at 3:06 am (Photo 31).
+A ringtail (Bassariscus astutus) was photographed once, by Camera 2 on October 31 at 3:06 am (Photo 31).
 Ringtails apparently need and use water and are most abundant in rocky canyons (Hoffmeister 1986).
-It is possible that this animal had descended from the cliffs only 100 feet to the east and using the spring which is about 30 feet to the northwest.
+It is possible that this animal had descended from the cliffs only 100 feet to the east and was going to the spring which is about 30 feet to the northwest.